Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         and if there are any authentication
         or other conditions required.
-     2. The ingest source MUST initiate a media ingest connection byposting the
+     2. The ingest source MUST initiate a media ingest connection by posting the
         CMAF header or boxes  after step 1
      3. The ingest source SHOULD use the chunked transfer encoding option of the HTTP POST command [[!RFC2626]]